Yes and they hold an EFL qualification and/or have qualified teacher status.

 There is no deadline to book a place.
 We will accept bookings as long as there is a place available for your age/gender/nationality.
 You should also consider the time required to obtain a visa (if needed).
 We recommend early booking as some courses are full by the end of February.

 Yes.
 Following receipt of your £500 deposit, you will be covered by our group travel insurance.
 However, we strongly recommend you check the cover for more details and ensure the benefits meet your requirements.
+(Note these documents are soon to be replaced by up-to-date cover)

 The College cannot be held responsible for any damage or loss of personal belonging.